aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 FR3          4
 {% endhighlight %}

-~77% (374/486) of our samples with a missing <code></code> value have either Inside or Corner as a <code>LotConfig</code>.
+~77% (374/486) of our samples with a missing `` value have either Inside or Corner as a `LotConfig`.
 To get a better idea of the correlation between these variables, we can look at how a simple linear model lines up on the subplots of each configuration:

 <section id='photos-grid'>
   <img src="/assets/images/2021-03-17/AreaFrontageSubplot0.svg" width='98%'>